If You Think There’s Nothing You Can Do To Stop Harassment At Work, Think Again

 - California’s Fair Employment and Housing Act also prohibits sexual harassment by employers in the state.
 We have more expansive laws that also cover sexual orientation, gender identity and gender expression under the definition of harassment.

-- Making repeated disparaging or otherwise offensive comments about a worker because of his or her sex
+- Making repeated disparaging or otherwise offensive comments about a worker because of their sex

 - Engaging in lewd, inappropriate conversations of a sexual nature

 Even if you’re not a direct target of harassing behavior, you may still have a claim if the behavior creates a hostile work environment.
-Also, you are entitled to take legal action whether or not you’ve suffered financial injury as a result.
+Also, you are entitled to take legal action regardless of whether you’ve suffered financial injury as a result.